Title: The Work of Animal Science

-Credit Line: Commissioned by the Iowa State Memorial Union.
+Credit Line: Commissioned by the Department of Animal Science.
 In the Art on Campus Collection, University Museums, Iowa State University, Ames, Iowa.

 Iowa State University, Kildee Hall, Hallway, first floor,

 Dwight Kirsch was an Iowa artist, a director of the Des Moines Art Center, and did an art residency at Iowa State University in 1964-65.
 This mural is one of the paintings he created for the campus art collection, later to be known as the Art on Campus Collection.